Dietetics

 Masters in Dietetics:

-The MSc Dietetics course is self-directed research with contact points with the tutor throughout the year.
+This module is self-directed research, with contact points with the tutor throughout the year.
 Many students complete the Masters degree while working within the NHS so flexibility with contact is required.
-Eligibility for the course is a PG Diploma in Dietetics qualification and also current registration with the HCPC.

 Qualification, course duration and attendance options